sourcegraph/sourcegraph-public-snapshot/doc/batch_changes/tutorials/updating_go_import_statements.md

 changesetTemplate:
   title: Update import path for log15 package to use GitHub
   body: Updates Go import paths for the `log15` package from `gopkg.in/inconshreveable/log15.v2` to `github.com/inconshreveable/log15` using [Comby](https://comby.dev/)
-  branch: campaigns/update-log15-import # Push the commit to this branch.
+  branch: batch-changes/update-log15-import # Push the commit to this branch.
   commit:
     message: Fix import path for log15 package
   published: false
 ```

-### Create the campaign
+### Create the batch change

 1. In your terminal, run this command:

-    <pre>src batch preview -f update-log15-import.campaign.yaml</pre>
+    <pre>src batch preview -f update-log15-import.batch.yaml</pre>
 1. Wait for it to run and compute the changes for each repository.
 1. Open the preview URL that the command printed out.
 1. Examine the preview.
 Confirm that the changesets are the ones you intended to track.
 If not, edit the batch spec and then rerun the command above.
-1. Click the **Apply spec** button to create the campaign.
+1. Click the **Apply spec** button to create the batch change.
 1. Feel free to then publish the changesets (i.e. create pull requests and merge requests) by [modifying the `published` attribute in the batch spec](../references/batch_spec_yaml_reference.md#changesettemplate-published) and re-running the `src batch preview` command.